AIDungeonWiXAnon/AID2-Installer-Project/README.md

 ## Versioning

 Currently versions are based on an X.Y versioning, where X is the major release version and Y is the patch for that version.
-Additionally, the application GUID is edited for each major version of the installer and upgrade code GUIDs will be changed per-branch (local-based and web-based, for instance) for the installer/bootstrapper themselves.
+Additionally, the application GUID is edited for each noteable (i.e. released) version of the installer and upgrade code GUIDs will be changed per-branch (local-based and web-based, for instance) for the installer/bootstrapper themselves.

 ## Authors

-* **Cloveranon** - *Dev of the Clover Edition that this installer uses* - [AID2 Clover Edition](https://github.com/cloveranon/Clover-Edition)
+* **Cloveranon** - *Author of Clover Edition, the game that this installer configures & installs* - [AID2 Clover Edition](https://github.com/cloveranon/Clover-Edition)
-* **Friendly /vp/oreon** - *Me, dev of this installer and its related bootstrapper*
+* **Friendly /vp/oreon** - *Me, author of this installer and its related bootstrapper*

 ## Acknowledgments